 There are some clues as to which runway is being used by particular aircraft, apart from what’s being broadcast on the ATIS.
 Aircraft given a heading in their departure clearance are usually heavies, and a north or northeasterly heading (050 degrees) would suggest a departure off the 3s.
 A westerly or northwesterly (300 degrees) would suggest departure off the 21s.
 Aircraft taxying on Foxtrot are usually on the main ramp, those on Golf are on the eastern side of the airfield.
-Aircraft inbound to CRAIG are landing on the 3s, aircraft going to STRIKE are usually landing on the 21s.
+The inbound route from the north goes via GASS PK where it splits, aircraft inbound to SIMNS and CRAIG are landing on the 3s, aircraft going to APEX are landing on the 21s.

 Some aircraft (B-2A, E-8, RC-135) require the runway cables to be de-rigged for their take off and landing.
 Usually 3R/21L is the one used, which has the advantage of pushing all the fast jet traffic on to the westerly runway.
 It seems to take about 30 minutes to de-rig and re-rig the cables.